Lumnye/Lumnye/README.md

 °I like him since a first day of the manga release which on July 3, 2020 and at that time i haven't made any oc to ship with him

-°Early July 2024 where the year of the anime release, I start make an oc Name 'Michi' who is inspired by one of the keychain of angry cat my friend gift to me

-°I know Michi character did not suit in the anime but i don't really care about it so i just make her as my yume oc

-°At first i just draw them for fun, until i become to attract at them i start draw them and even make a lil diy of them

 **MY LATEST ART OF THEM**